-Table 71.
-Data copying symbols Symbol Type of Copy Meaning &gt; FlashCopy This symbol represents a FlashCopy operation.
-5 FlashCopy with errors This symbol represents a FlashCopy operation with errors on one or more pair.
-FlashCopy inactive This symbol represents an inactive FlashCopy operation.
-5 FlashCopy inactive with errors This symbol represents an inactive FlashCopy operation with errors on one or more pair.
-Synchronous This symbol represents a synchronous copy.
-Synchronous with errors This symbol represents a synchronous copy with errors on one or more pairs. $\rightarrow$ Synchronous inactive This symbol represents an inactive synchronous copy.
+Table 76.
+Data copying symbols Symbol Type of Copy Meaning &gt; FlashCopy This symbol represents a FlashCopy operation. € · FlashCopy with errors This symbol represents a FlashCopy operation with errors on one or more pair.
+FlashCopy inactive This symbol represents an inactive FlashCopy operation. Ø FlashCopy inactive with errors This symbol represents an inactive FlashCopy operation with errors on one or more pair. $\rightarrow$ Synchronous This symbol represents a synchronous copy. ■ Synchronous with errors This symbol represents a synchronous copy with errors on one or more pairs.
+Synchronous inactive This symbol represents an inactive synchronous copy.
+Synchronous inactive with errors This symbol represents an inactive synchronous copy with errors on one or more pair.
+100000 Asynchronous (Global Copy) This symbol represents an asynchronous copy in Global Copy mode.
+144 🚷 Asynchronous (Global Copy) with errors This symbol represents an asynchronous copy in Global Copy mode with errors on one or more pair.
+111111 Asynchronous (Global Copy) inactive This symbol represents an inactive asynchronous copy in Global Copy mode.

-Table 71.
-Data copying symbols (continued) Symbol Type of Copy Meaning Synchronous inactive with errors This symbol represents an inactive synchronous copy with errors on one or more pair.
-144444 Asynchronous (Global Copy) This symbol represents an asynchronous copy in Global Copy mode.
-1## 8 ## Asynchronous (Global Copy) with errors This symbol represents an asynchronous copy in Global Copy mode with errors on one or more pair.
-1 11111 Asynchronous (Global Copy) inactive This symbol represents an inactive asynchronous copy in Global Copy mode. ree 🙁 e de Asynchronous (Global Copy) inactive with error This symbol represents an asynchronous inactive copy in Global Copy mode with an error.
-111 214 Global Mirror This symbol represents an asynchronous consistent copy in Global Mirror mode.
-1## 8 ## Global Mirror with error This symbol represents an asynchronous consistent copy in Global Mirror mode with an error.
+Table 76.
+Data copying symbols (continued) Symbol Type of Copy Meaning 8 Asynchronous (Global Copy) inactive with error This symbol represents an asynchronous inactive copy in Global Copy mode with an error.
+100000 Global Mirror This symbol represents an asynchronous consistent copy in Global Mirror mode.
+1// 🛇 Global Mirror with error This symbol represents an asynchronous consistent copy in Global Mirror mode with an error.
 HyperSwap This symbol indicates that the HyperSwap feature is enabled for the relationship.
 If a failure occurs when I/O is being written to the primary storage system, these features automatically swap the I/O to the secondary site with no user interaction and little or no application impact.
-Suspended This symbol represents a suspended copy relationship. $\Longrightarrow \triangleleft \blacksquare$ Failed over This symbol represents a failover copy relationship.
+Suspended This symbol represents a suspended copy relationship.
+Failed over This symbol represents a failover copy relationship.